 Functional digestive disorders are a broad category that literally means that your digestive tract is not functioning well.
 You probably already know that.
 It’s another way of saying that you have IBS.
 The implication is that you have a digestive problem because your body isn’t functioning well.
 But wait, that’s not helpful.
 We’re just going around in circles….
 Call us today and we’ll get you off this hamster wheel!

 Gastritis is a broad term for inflammation of the stomach.
 What you want to know is why you have that inflammation.
 We can help you to figure that out!
-Many IBS patients suffer from gastritis and find that their gastritis improves right along with their IBS.
+Many IBS patients suffer from gastritis (see study by Dr. Helvaci) and find that their gastritis improves right along with their IBS.

 Gastroparesis is a fancy word that means that food is not leaving your stomach in a timely manner.
 This is another way of saying that your digestive tract is irritated.
 But why?
-Many of our IBS patients had suffered from gastroparesis that completely resolved along with the IBS.
+Many of our IBS patients had suffered from gastroparesis (discussed by Dr. Evans in Digestive Diseases and Sciences) that completely resolved along with the IBS.
 Call to schedule an appointment, we’ll help you figure out the why.

 Gastroesophageal reflux disease (GERD) causes acid reflux (commonly called heartburn).
-GERD and IBS often go hand in hand and are frequently solved together.
+GERD and IBS often go hand in hand (Dr. Nataskin in Digestive Diseases and Sciences) and are frequently solved together.
 It’s another way of saying that your digestive tract is irritated.
 We’re experts in helping people solve an irritated digestive tract.
 Call today!

 Indigestion is a general term for digestive problems.
-In our experience, most people with indigestion have IBS.
+In our experience, most people with indigestion have IBS (as noted by Dr. Kingham in the Journal of the Royal Society of Medicine).

 IBS patients often report that some type of inflammation was seen during an endoscopy or colonoscopy.
+(This is shown in a paper by Dr. Ohman.)
 It generally resolves along with their IBS.

 Inflammatory Bowel Disease (IBD)